little-engineer-2025/template-python/docs/hello_world/arguments.md

 ---------

 `parse(the_parser)`
-:   Retrive a new argument parser and extract the arguments
+:   Retrieve a new argument parser and extract the arguments

 `parser()`
 :   parser Configure the argument parser and return it